With tears falling down his face, Malaysian Pastor David* told us, “God is preparing me for something.”

 But Pastor David has a word for Malaysian Christians, himself included:

 “In Revelation 12:11, they conquered Satan by the blood of the Lamb.
 They [followers of Christ] were willing to lose their lives.
 If we are willing to lose our lives, we will be overcomers.”

 The fear that Malaysian Christians feel is not something to be discounted—it is real and it is warranted.
 But, as Pastor David says, “Fear is not as real as God.
 He will prepare us.
 When the time comes, we’ll find that it doesn’t matter anymore.”

 As he closed, Pastor David wiped several tears away and asked, “If we are Malaysian and we are not reaching out to the majority, who will?
 God is pruning the church in Malaysia so they will be salt and light again.”

-Pray alongside Pastor David and other Malaysian Christians that the church would be salt and light among the ethnic Malays in Malaysia.
+Pray alongside Pastor David and other Malaysian Christians and pastors that the church would be salt and light among the ethnic Malays in Malaysia.
 Pray that as they face opposition they will rely on God and be bold witnesses for Christ.

 *Name changed for security purposes.